Day 8 – Kubernetes Basics: Orchestrating Containers in Production

 2. Check pods: kubectl get pods

-At CuriosityTech.in, we emphasize hands-on learning.
-Deploying multi-container applications on Minikube or cloud clusters (AWS EKS, Azure AKS, GCP GKE) accelerates understanding.
+At CuriosityTech.in, learners practice deploying applications on Minikube and managed cloud clusters such as AWS EKS, Azure AKS, and GCP GKE.

 Kubernetes vs Docker Swarm